 Critical Care faculty members are assigned to mentor and participate in the Case-Based Presentations, and there is usually good faculty participation during other interactive sessions.
 As part of the evaluation process, all Academic Half Day sessions are rated and the results of the rating process are returned to the presenter as an encouragement, and an aid to improvement.

 Finally, in addition to the above sessions, we require all of the Critical Care residents to be certified in the Advance Trauma Life Support (ATLS) course.
-As well, residents are enrolled and expected to become Instructors of the Fundamentals of Critical Care Medicine (FCCS) course.
 Support for these courses comes from the Training Program.
 At least four times a year residents will be observed (not for evaluation, but for education) managing a scenario with the use of our simulator.

-Our Program evaluates trainees both by bedside contact during the clinical rotations, by twice-yearly examinations and by participation in the American Society of Critical Care Medicine annual Knowledge Assessment Program in Critical Care Medicine.
+Our Program evaluates trainees both by bedside contact during the clinical rotations, by twice-yearly examinations and by participation in an annual Knowledge Assessment Program in Critical Care Medicine